 Scholarships for Master’s Students with Learning Disabilities

-According to the National Institute of Neurological Disorders and Stroke, learning disabilities are conditions that can affect someone’s language and mathematical abilities, as well as the degree to which they can pay attention or coordinate the movements of their bodies.
+Learning disabilities are conditions that can affect someone’s language, mathematical abilities, attention span, or coordination.
+Some learning disabilities are attributed to neurodivergence, genetics, or other environmental factors .
 There’s no one-size-fits-all approach to how these disabilities affect learning, so the following scholarships are designed to help students whose learning disabilities manifest in different ways.

 AAHD Scholarship Program